Soviet Air Force in 1939.

 The Red Air Force had its first practical experience in the Spanish Civil War and this resulted in certain organizational and operational changes, but it was the traumatic experience of the Winter War against Finland (in which some 1,000 Soviet aircraft were lost) that really showed up the alarming shortcomings in training, tactics and equipment.
 Red Air Force commanders were not ignorant of these defects but the purges of 1937-1938, which removed many senior commanders, meant that the remedies undertaken were not necessarily the most effective.

 The Air Force of the Red Army (VVS-RKKA) was divided into two basic components.
 The first was the Air Force of the Red Army which consisted of fighter and ground attack regiments under the direct control of a Military District (later Front).
-The second component was the Long-Range Bomber Force which was at the disposal of the State Commissariat of Defence for tactical deployment on any front when necessary.
+The second component was the Long-Range Bomber Force which was at the disposal of the State Commissariat of Defense for tactical deployment on any front when necessary.

 In April 1939 a thorough re-organization within the Air Force took place.
 The largest formation was now the air division, which comprised between four and six air regiments (formerly brigades).
 Each regiment consisted of about 60 aircraft with additional reserve planes (usually about 40 aircraft).